 Yeah.
 Pretty effective stuff.
 Which is exactly what you want out of the best home insecticides, right?

 While these commercial products work just fine, you can make your own homemade insecticide using soap.
 You just need some soap and a bit of water.

 There are several applications of the homemade solution.
 If you’re having a problem with, say, fruit flies, you can mix soap with apple cider vinegar, sugar, and water.
 The pests will get caught in the water and float to the bottom, dying quick deaths.

 You can also make a soap spray.
 The spray will be more versatile since you can spray it directly onto pests (mosquitoes, ants, gnats, etc.).

 You can even use it on plants, though you should make sure that you don’t apply it to plants when it’s too hot and sunny out.
 That won’t work out too well for you or your plants.

-There’s nothing like an omelet which has been fried in olive or avocado oil.
+There’s nothing like an omelet that has been fried in olive or avocado oil.
 But do you know what else oils are good for?

 The logic behind this one might be surprising for some people.
 When bugs are coated in too much oil, their pores become clogged.
 They suffocate as a result.

 So what types of oil mixtures can you make?

 Well, that totally depends on what you’re going for.
 Needless to say, though, cheap oil works best.
 Vegetable oil, for example, is much cheaper than olive or coconut, so you can use more of it for less.